boattown/aics-course-project/notes/lab-log.md

 Save the model with the highest validation accuracy under 2000 epochs.
 Train 2x10 models with different seed and note accuracy, precision, recall and f1.

+### 14 jan

+Split the jupyter notebook into python scripts, cleaning up and commenting the code.